vanilla/vanilla/plugins/rich-editor/README.md

 ### What is a Blot?

-A Blot is javascript class used as part of Quill's (and it's underlying library Parchment's) in memory document format.
-Quill uses LinkedLists for it's data structure.
+A Blot is javascript class used as part of Quill's (and its underlying library Parchment's) in memory document format.
+Quill uses LinkedLists for its in-memory data structure.
+This is different from Quill's persistent [Delta JSON format](https://quilljs.com/guides/designing-the-delta-format/).

 Every Blot has reference to:

 - Its parent `.parent`
 - Its children `.children`